These historical sites and national monuments are practically Disneyland for history buffs.

 Thian Hock Keng Temple, 158 Telok Ayer Street, Singapore 068613

 Built in 1824 by the first sultan of Singapore, Sultan Hussein Shah, this magnificent mosque is the biggest in Singapore.
 The prayer hall can accommodate up to 5000 people in mass prayer.
-Besides taking in the grand architecture of the mosque, make the time to walk around the Arab Quarters where the mosque is located.
-Allotted by Raffles to the sultan and made to be a Muslim settlement, the zone attracted Malays, Sumatrans and Javanese, as well as traders from what is now eastern Yemen to become one of Singapore’s popular historical places, Arab Street.
+Besides taking in the grand architecture of the mosque, take time to walk around the Arab Quarters where the mosque is located.
+Allotted by Raffles to the sultan and made to be a Muslim settlement, the zone attracted many traders.
+From Malays, Sumatrans and Javanese, as well as traders from what is now eastern Yemen.
+This led to the creation of one of Singapore’s popular historical places, Arab Street.
 A mix of old and new, check out heritage shops in the area.

 Sultan Mosque, 3 Muscat Street, Singapore 198833

-This centre of performing arts may awe you with its mix of modern and classic architecture but when it was built over a century ago, the building was known as the Town Hall and Victoria Memorial Hall and served different purposes through history.
-During the second World War, as with many other historical sites and buildings of Singapore, Victoria Theatre and Concert Hall was utilised as a hospital.
+This centre of performing arts may awe you with its mix of modern and classic architecture.
+But when it was built over a century ago, the building was known as the Town Hall and Victoria Memorial Hall.
+It served different purposes throughout history.
+During World War II, as with many other historical buildings of Singapore, Victoria Theatre and Concert Hall was utilised as a hospital.
 These days, it’s picturesque as ever and home to the performing arts.

 Victoria Theatre and Concert Hall, 9 Empress Place, Singapore 179556

-More than just a gastrohub of restaurants and eateries, CHIJMES’ history goes way back to the 50s.
+More than just a gastrohub of restaurants and eateries, Chijmes’ history goes way back to the 50s.
 Formerly the complex for the Convent of the Holy Infant Jesus (CHIJ), the institute was a girls’ school run by French Catholic nuns.
-In 1990, the place was declared a national monument and has remained an icon in Singapore’s history and architecture.
+In 1990, the historical place was declared a national monument and has remained an icon in Singapore’s architecture.

-In bustling Chinatown, you’ll find one of the most treasured historical places, the oldest Hindu temple in Singapore.
+In bustling Chinatown, you’ll find one of the most treasured historical places: the oldest Hindu temple in Singapore.
 The Sri Mariamman temple was constructed for the worship of Goddess Mariamman, believed to be the ‘goddess mother’ of South Indians and the bringer of rain and prosperity.
-Fun fact: the temple was originally supposed to be built on Telok Ayer Street but it was deemed unsuitable as freshwater supply required for rituals were unavailable nearby.
+Fun fact: the temple was originally supposed to be built on Telok Ayer Street but it was deemed unsuitable as freshwater required for rituals was unavailable nearby.
 It remains to be an iconic historical site of Singapore’s heritage.
-The ornate and details in architecture still prove to be fascinating for anyone.
+The ornate details in the architecture still prove to be fascinating for anyone.

 Sri Mariamman Temple, 244 South Bridge Road, Singapore 058793